Grow your own sweetener

 Fruit is sweet because plants store sugars in fruit and the result is a mix of sucrose and fructose.
 Apples, pears, and grapes make good concentrates.

 There are two ways to make a concentrate:

 1. Take fresh juice and reduce over a medium heat until it is a quarter of what it was (ie 4 cups fresh juice becomes 1 cup concentrate).
 It can then be frozen to store.

-You use about half a cup in place of one cup of white sugar, but obviously depending on the recipe, you may end up with texture issues.
+You use about half a cup in place of one cup of white sugar, but depending on the recipe, you may end up with a different texture.